 The Salt Flats are a unique geological feature.
-Visitors enjoy viewing the nearly flat 11,000 acres of salt-crusted plains or digging for the famous Salt Plains selenite crystals.
+Visitors enjoy viewing the flat's 11,200 acres of salt-crusted plains or digging for the famous Salt Plains selenite crystals.
 Concentrated saline water combines with gypsum to promote growth of a crystal with an hourglass shaped sand inclusion.
 The Great Salt Plains Lake area is the only documented area in the world where they are found.
 Visitors from all over the world come to collect the unique crystals.

-The 32,000 acre Great Salt Plains National Wildlife Refuge borders the lake on its upper end.
+The 32,197-acre Salt Plains National Wildlife Refuge borders the lake on its upper end.
 It provides habitat for approximately 300 species of birds and 30 species of mammals.
 Winter seasonal visitors include ducks, geese, crane, and bald eagles.
 Summer brings egrets, herons, pelicans, and endangered least terns among others.
 The refuge manages one primitive camping area, the popular selenite crystal digging area, a visitor center, a nature trail, auto tour route and observation tower, as well as fishing on refuge streams and portions of the lake.

 Activities on the refuge are strictly controlled with many areas closed from October 15 through April 1.
 Please contact the Salt Plains National Wildlife Refuge Office at (580) 626-4794 for assistance in determining allowable activities.